Aphelious/Portfolio_rebalancer/README.md

 conclusion.

-In preparation for writing this application I had to learn SQL, SQLite, the sqlite3 and openpyxl Python libraries, database architecture, and evetually SQLalchemy in order to use its ORM.
+In preparation for writing this application I had to learn SQL, SQLite, the sqlite3 and openpyxl Python libraries, database architecture, and SQLalchemy in order to use its ORM.
 All of this was great experience as there were a number of nuances to all these elements that I had to learn to navigate in order to get them to work together.

+Once I had the basic database/ORM-mapped classes set up I began fleshing out the Position class, which is itself composed of Transaction objects.
+At first, I was looping over the list of transaction objects every time I wanted to get more data from them and I quickly realized that this approach would likely cause performance issues.
+My approach changed to doing all of the calculations up front, upon instantiation of the Position object, where several class variables' values could be stored and easily recalled later.